Resident assistants advise and counsel as you adjust to residence life. They also coordinate educational and social activities.

 All students living in residence halls (with the exception of Horn and Markham Apartments) are required to take one of the following plans:

 The plans are optional for all students not living in residence halls.
-A declining balance may be added to student accounts and used in the Wildcat Cafe or dining hall.
+A declining balance may be added to student accounts and used for any of the dining options on campus.

 How do I know which hall I will be assigned?